 <onentry> <var name="foo" expr="'bar'" /> </onentry>

 The difference between the use of a var element as shown above and the degenerate use of a data element (where it contains a single string literal or number, rather than an XML tree) is that the data element is part of the first class datamodel for the document (or state) but the var isn't.
 This subtlety manifests as different behavior when the SCXML engine is reset, whereby the scratch space variables (var) are lost or deleted, whereas the first class data model elements are restored to their initial value.

 The <datamodel> element can be "distributed" through the SCXML document.
 It can be placed as a child element of either the <scxml> element (document root) or any <state> element.
 This is meant to be an authoring convenience in order to allow parts of the data model to be placed closer to the location in the document where they will be accessed (via expressions, for example).

 For example, the above travel reservation datamodel may be authored as follows:

 Since the data elements contain XML data trees, the straightforward way to refer to bits inside these in expressions is to use XPath or an equivalent language.
-Commons SCXML currently supports expression languages such as Commons JEXL and Commons EL, which do not have any inherent understanding of XPath.
-Therefore, Commons SCXML defines a Data() function for use in JEXL or EL expressions, for example:
+Commons SCXML currently supports expression languages such as Commons JEXL which do not have any inherent understanding of XPath.
+Therefore, Commons SCXML defines a Data() function for use in JEXL or other expression languages, for example:

 <var name="arrival" expr="Data(hotelbooking, 'hotel/stay/arrival')" />